 The above image shows the global unicast addresses in the IPv6 scheme that is divided into various sub-parts, each denoting some information about the network.

 The auto-configured address in IPv6 is called as a Link-local address.
-The 16 bits of the starting is put as a fixed address, FE80 and next 48 bits are put as zero.
+The 16 bits of the starting is kept as a fixed address, FE80, and the next 48 bits are put as zero.